transportenergy/database/doc/index.rst

 `iTEM`_ maintains two databases:

-1. A **model database** of transport energy projections assembled as part of the `iTEM workshops`_, of which there have been four so far, with a fifth planned for early 2020.
+1. A **model database** of transport energy projections assembled as part of the `iTEM workshops`_, of which there have been four so far.

 2. A **historical database** to form a common, public, “best available” baseline for model calibration and projections.

-This documentation, built automatically from the `transportenergy/database GitHub repository <https://github.com/transportenergy/database>`_, describes the Python and R toolkit for maintaining these databases.
+This documentation, built automatically from the `transportenergy/database GitHub repository <https://github.com/transportenergy/database>`_, describes the Python and R code for maintaining these databases.

 .. _iTEM: http://transportenergy.org
 .. _iTEM workshops: http://transportenergy.org/workshops